This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 Monetary Auction Times

 BOEM and the auction contractors will use the auction platform messaging service to keep bidders informed on issues of interest during the auction.
 For example, BOEM may change the schedule at any time, including during the auction.
 If BOEM changes the schedule during the auction, it will use the messaging feature to notify bidders that a revision has been made, and direct bidders to the relevant page.
 BOEM will also use the messaging system for other changes and items of particular note during the auction.
-The auction schedule and asking price increments are in BOEM's discretion, and are subject to change at any time before or during the auction.

 Alternate Bidding Procedures